Hemideina femorata: Life cycle/phenology

 There is a very simple courtship ritual for the Hemideina femorata.
 The male initiates the interaction, this involves "the general antennation (touching with the antenna), palpation and genital probing of females prior to attempting to copulate".
 (Field, 2000).

-The tree weta tends to lay her eggs in autumn (around April or May).
+The tree wētā tends to lay her eggs in autumn (around April or May).
 This is a good time, because in autumn, the soil is softer, due to rainfall, than in the summer.
-The female tree weta travels to the ground to find the right location and soil for her to lay her eggs.
+The female tree wētā travels to the ground to find the right location and soil for her to lay her eggs.
 The female uses the tip of her ovipositor to check the soil to make sure it is a suitable place for the eggs.
 When she finds the right location she "lifts the end of her abdomen and twists the ovipositor vertically down, she pushes it as deep as it will go into the soil."
 The depth of her ovipositor in the soil is about 15 mm.

 The females do not lay their eggs all at once, they do this periodically over several weeks.
 Females can lay up to 200 eggs over two or three months.
 Each set of eggs is placed in a different location.
 The female can lay one egg or up to six eggs in a group.
-Weta "eggs are about 6mm long and 1.5mm thick".
+Wētā "eggs are about 6mm long and 1.5mm thick".
 They lie in the soil over winter and they tend to hatch in about October or November.
 It is very important to have damp soil during this incubation period, so they eggs can hatch more successfully.
-The tiny weta splits the egg shell and makes its way up to the surface of the soil.
-Juvenile weta are called nymphs, they live in the foliage of bush and trees for the first few months.
+The tiny wētā splits the egg shell and makes its way up to the surface of the soil.
+Juvenile wētā are called nymphs, they live in the foliage of bush and trees for the first few months.
 "They feed on the same food as the adults, mainly leaves but with some insect prey if they can find them."